 Take a guided tour through the historic farm and restored cottages dating back to the 1860’s and a homestead from 1872.

-Explore the Churchill Island cafe and have a vegetarian or vegan cake with a delish coffee, whilst enjoying the picturesque views or walk around the 50 hectare island in less than an hour.
+Explore the Churchill Island cafe and have a vegetarian or vegan cake with a delish coffee, whilst enjoying the picturesque views or walk around the 50 hectare island.

 Location: 246 Samuel Amess drive, Churchill Island 3925 VIC